Threshold for primordial black holes: Dependence on the shape of the cosmological perturbations: Mathematical formulation of the problem

-where we have assumed the spatial flatness expected from inflation and confirmed by the observations.
-While the homogenous time-independent $\tilde{\gamma}_{ij}$ can be locally transformed away choosing the spatial coordinates, the time-dependent $\gamma_{ij}$ cannot be homogenous if we have a perturbation $\zeta$ which deviates our model of the Universe from the FRWL solution.
-It has been shown that in classical GR the $O(\epsilon)$ of the $\dot{\tilde{\gamma}}_{ij}$ is decaying and therefore it is reasonable to assume $\dot{\tilde{\gamma}}_{ij}=O(\epsilon^2)$ while the shift component behaves as $\beta_i=O(\epsilon)$.
+where we have assumed the spatial flatness expected from inflation and confirmed by observations.
+While the homogenous time-independent $\tilde{\gamma}_{ij}$ can be locally transformed away choosing the spatial coordinates, the time-dependent $\gamma_{ij}$ cannot be homogenous if we have a perturbation $\zeta$ which deviates our model of the Universe from the FLRW solution.
+It has been shown that in classical General Relativity the $O(\epsilon)$ of $\dot{\tilde{\gamma}}_{ij}$ is decaying and therefore it is reasonable to assume $\dot{\tilde{\gamma}}_{ij}=O(\epsilon^2)$ while the shift component behaves as $\beta_i=O(\epsilon)$.
 This also implies that any perturbation $\zeta$ is time independent at the zero order in $\epsilon$ and $\dot{\zeta}=O(\epsilon^2)$, also for a non linear amplitude of $\zeta$ as it has been proved in \cite{Lyth:2004gb}.